 - The National Planning Policy Framework ("NPPF") sets out the Government's objectives for the planning system and is a material consideration that must be taken in to account in all planning applications.
 In paragraph 12, the NPPF confirms that proposed development that accords with an up-to-date Local Plan should be approved.
 However, underlying the NPPF is a presumption in favour of sustainable development; that is development which promotes economic development, social inclusion and environmental protection.
 The following paragraphs set out how the proposal would achieve these objectives. - The agricultural justification for the development is clearly established in the accompanying Agricultural Appraisal.
-This proposal will help an established farm business expand and develop, thus promoting its long-term success.
-Local farm businesses are an essential part of the rural economic fabric.
-Winterhill Farm purchases feed from local grain merchants, diesel from local fuel providers, it sells lambs at local markets, the Applicant provides fencing and shearing services to other local farmers. - It has been shown that four bedroom houses for sale within the village of Padfield are well out of the price range of a local farmer.
+This is an established farm business and local farm businesses are an essential part of the rural economic fabric.
+Winterhill Farm purchases feed from local grain merchants, diesel from local fuel providers, sells lambs at local markets. - It has been shown that four bedroom houses for sale within the village of Padfield are well out of the price range of a local farmer.
 The Applicant has lived in the locality his whole life; local people and local workers are being pushed out of the area by incomers willing and able to pay a high price for a place in the countryside from where they often commute long distances to work outside the locality or even have a second home closer to their place of work.
 It is essential that affordable accommodation is provided in the right locations for key workers to live in.
-A young family working, living and attending school in the village contributes greatly to the community. - Winterhill Farm is a traditional upland farm: grass pastures with drystone wall boundaries in the valley bottom with moorland grazing for the sheep over winter; few chemicals are applied to the land, which helps to support birds, bees and butterflies.
-Supporting this traditional farm business in turns help to maintain the land management practices that have produced this landscape typical of the High Peak, which is not only aesthetically pleasing but forms part of the local cultural heritage and supports an abundance of wildlife.
+A young family working, living and attending school in the village contributes greatly to the community.

-- Developing a cattle enterprise at the farm will provide further environmental benefits in terms of the farmyard manure produced, which will then be applied to the Applicant's land.
-Currently there is very little muck produced by the sheep at lambing time.
-The additional farmyard manure will reduce the amount of artificial fertiliser which has to be applied, which will help support wildlife and improve soil structure across the holding, as well as reducing input costs - Paragraph 28 of the NPPF requires Local Planning Authorities ("LPA's") to support a prosperous rural economy by supporting all types of business and enterprise in rural areas, and promoting the development of agricultural rural businesses. - Paragraph 55 of the NPPF states that LPAs should avoid new isolated homes in the countryside unless there are special circumstances, one of which is "the essential need for a rural worker to live permanently at or near their place of work in the countryside..."
+- Winterhill Farm is a traditional upland farm: grass pastures with drystone wall boundaries in the valley bottom with moorland grazing for the sheep over winter; few chemicals are applied to the land, which helps to support birds, bees and butterflies.
+The farmyard manure produced by the calves is applied to the Applicant's land, reducing the requirement for artificial fertiliser, which helps support wildlife and improves soil structure across the holding, as well as reducing input costs.
+Supporting this traditional farm business in turns help to maintain the land management practices that have produced this landscape typical of the High Peak, which is not only aesthetically pleasing but forms part of the local cultural heritage and supports an abundance of wildlife. - Paragraph 28 of the NPPF requires Local Planning Authorities ("LPA's") to support a prosperous rural economy by supporting all types of business and enterprise in rural areas, and promoting the development of agricultural rural businesses. - Paragraph 55 of the NPPF states that LPAs should avoid new isolated homes in the countryside unless there are special circumstances, one of which is "the essential need for a rural worker to live permanently at or near their place of work in the countryside..."